simplex-chat/simplex-chat/docs/rfcs/2023-10-24-robust-discovery.md

 An host with a multicast entitlement may use it to find its own address.
 Receiving your own datagram would reveal source address just as it is used in (unauthenticated) discovery tests.

-A different site-local multicast group `224.0.0.151` is used to send "mirror" datagrams on port `6226`.
+The same multicast group `224.0.0.251` is used to send "mirror" datagrams on port `5353`.
-This is to prevent changing discovery group membership of the process.